Lungile6/Linux-Summative-Project-/README.md

 # Linux Summative Project

-This repository contains solutions and analysis for three different questions related to Linux system programming, assembly, and Python C extensions.
+This repository contains solutions and analysis for five different questions related to Linux system programming, assembly, and Python C extensions.

 ## Question 1: Reverse Engineering a C Program